Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 This program was made publicly

-available on the Web through software archives (SimtelNet and WinSite)
+available on the Web through software archives (SimtelNet

-before I built my own site (in that remote time, I could not imagine I
+and WinSite) before I built my own site (in that remote

-discovered some time ago that some people used RichView to
+some people used RichView to embed complete books.
+I

-embed complete books.
-I will provide links to such documents if:
+will provide links to such documents if:

-1. I am aware of their existence (authors, please send
+1. I am aware of their existence (authors, please send a message to me),

 2. the content does not break ethical rules.